 Salting The Tomato Sauce

 We do not heavily salt this tomato sauce because it’s quite sweet and rich.
-However, you should salt to taste.
+But feel free to salt to taste later in the cooking process, like when you add the basil.
 Don’t forget the pasta water is also salted so don’t overdo it.

 Mixing And Timing

 For this dish especially, the pasta should finishing cooking in the tomato sauce with a few ladles of pasta water.
 This will allow the pasta to absorb the sauce, concentrating every bite.
-It’s better to pull the pasta early from the water and into the sauce than too late to avoid overcooking in the sauce and becoming mushy.
+It’s better to pull the pasta early from the water and into the sauce than too late to avoid overcooking in the sauce and the pasta becoming mushy.
 DO NOT DISCARD THE PASTA WATER.
-That starchy water is your liferaft if there isn’t enough liquid in the pan.
+That starchy water is your life raft if there isn’t enough liquid in the pan.